Increased screen time linked to weight gain in young boys

 In regards to the gender-specific findings, the exact relationship has yet to be determined as further investigations into the data still need to take place.
 However, researchers proposed several possible reasons for these results: They theorised that screen-viewing time displaces physical activities in boys, resulting in more sedentary behaviour.
 Comparatively, girls were more likely to engage in non-screen-based sedentary behaviour, so the impact of the screen-viewing time may not be as pronounced on the latter.

 “Boys might be naturally or socially encouraged to engage in physical activity when not watching screen devices.
-In contrast, girls might engage in other sedentary activities more frequently, as reported in a study with older children,” said Ms Natarajan Padmapriya, PhD student and lead author of the study, Saw Swee Hock School of Public Health, National University of Singapore.
+In contrast, girls might engage in other sedentary activities more frequently, as reported in a study with older children,” said Ms Natarajan Padmapriya, PhD student and lead author of the study, Saw Swee Hock School of Public Health, National University of Singapore (SSHSPH).

 Furthermore, Ms Padmapriya shared that “The GUSTO study previously reported sex differences in fat volumes among children.
 Hence, anatomical differences and the role of sex hormones in the metabolic profile could also explain the sex differences in these associations.”